x-tabdeveloping/turftopic/docs/clustering.md

 Terms which frequently occur in other clusters are inversely weighted so that words, which are specific to a topic gain larger importance.

 Let $X$ be the document term matrix where each element ($X_{ij}$) corresponds with the number of times word $j$ occurs in a document $i$.

-Turftopic uses a modified version of c-TF-IDF, which is calculated in the following manner:
+By default, Turftopic uses a modified version of c-TF-IDF, called Soft-c-TF-IDF, which is calculated in the following manner:

 - Estimate weight of term $j$ for topic $z$: <br>
 $tf_{zj} = \frac{t_{zj}}{w_z}$, where